 We’ll get more into that further in this article, but research has shown that CBD has promising effects on pain and inflammation relief, among the other benefits of CBD oil.

-Many people are put off of regularly taking pain relief medication because it can become harder to treat headaches over time as the body is less affected by the pain medication, and the side effects could get in the way of things like work and driving.
+Many people regularly taking pain relief medication find it can become harder to treat headaches over time as the body is less affected by the pain medication, and the side effects could get in the way of things like work and driving.

 But for people commonly afflicted with migraines, not taking pain relief isn’t an option.
 This is where some may choose CBD oil to manage their migraine symptoms over time, sometimes in addition to pain medication.